 I’ve always wanted to start a writing and make it feel like how the Hungarian Rhapsody 2 sounds.
 Dramatic, and kingly, yet seductive as it continues.
 Reflective as it passes the threshold of your brain.
 Telling you sweet little stories of gay adventures and the part their mistresses played.
 And what satisfying, happy endings they had.
 You can just imagine their flighty journeys through terrible countries and dangerous peoples.
 How they braved all that for the sake of glory and renown.
 In your shoes that looks perfectly acceptable and very much a desirable thing to endure.
 You’d be right.
 Except that you aren’t in their shoes.
 You’re in yours.
 Which are warm and comfortable and trusty.
 No irksome little stones at the corners picking at your toes.
 And they fit you well so the top edges round back don’t pinch the skin above your heel.
 They don’t have holes at the front where your toes peek out and the water seeps in.
 They don’t have sand in them to remind you of fairer and finer places you left behind.

 Change is inevitable.
-Change is the only permanent thing; no one man steps in the same river twice, for it is not the same river and he is not the same man (Heraclitus).
+Change is the only permanent thing; man does not step in the same river twice, for it is not the same river and he is not the same man (Heraclitus).
 Everything leaves an impression.
 It is an accumulation of all these that give rise to the change.
 You can just wake up and decide to do something.
 But after a long and taxing contribution on your part.
 As you think, so you are?
 To an extent that’s true.
 If you act on your thoughts.
 If you dive headfirst into what you want to achieve.
-Shiver at the first freezing pricks of the cold water as it attacks your skin and other more delicate places…and the terrifying darkness of not knowing where you are, what’s ahead, and how far under you’ve gone.
+Shiver at the first freezing pricks of the cold water as it attacks your skin and other more delicate places…and the terrifying darkness of not knowing where you are, what’s ahead, or how far you’ve gone.
 What a panic-stricken little poodle you are right now.
 Knees knocking, eyes bulging, quaking in shoes full of pee, drenched in your sweat.

 But those are the shoes you wanted; perfectly acceptable and desirable to endure.